darethas/blog/content/posts/hex.md

 F F F F F F
 ```

-You may recognize this value! #FFFFFF is the hex color code for white.
-I am sure by now you are able to figure out what black is.
+You may recognize this value: #FFFFFF is the hex color code for white!

 ### Binary-To-Text Encodings

 What about that `\u2318` character sequence?
 More hex in action!
-This time, it also has a `\u` prefix, which is commonly used in many programming languages to denote the start of a [Unicode](https://home.unicode.org/) _code point_, which are written out in hex (The other most common prefix is `U+`).
+This time, however, it also has a `\u` prefix which is commonly used in many programming languages to denote the start of a [Unicode](https://home.unicode.org/) _code point_ (The other most common prefix is `U+`).
 Sometimes you may see these sequences show up in code because the display or UI you are using isn't interpreting it as UTF-8 so it prints the raw value out.
 These are also handy when designing regular expressions to match certain characters or symbols in text.

 ## Where to Go From Here

 We discussed some common examples of hexadecimal found in the wild.
-I hope now, armed with your new knowledge, can approach these numbers when you see them and feel like you have a better grasp of what is going on.
+My hope is now you can approach these numbers and feel like you have a better grasp of what is going on.
 Hexadecimal is used in a variety of very important computing contexts such as memory addresses, encodings, color representation, and more.
 Remember that computers speak binary, and hex helps us humans read it.

 The Wikipedia articles on these topics are all excellent and can provide some reinforced learning if you wish to learn more.
 Happy hacking.